 Americans with Disabilities Act (ADA)

 The ADA defines disability as any physical or mental impairment that significantly limits a major life activity or a person’s ability to perform basic tasks, such as walking, bending, reading, learning, or speaking.
 Impairments that affect bodily functions are also covered, such as chronic conditions of bowel, bladder, neurological, respiratory, endocrine, and immune system, including HIV/AIDS.
-The list of impairments is intended to be interpreted broadly in order to include various aspects of the disability spectrum.
+The list of impairments is intended to be interpreted broadly in order to include various aspects of the disability spectrum, even extending to medical issues related to pregnancy.

 New Jersey Law Against Discrimination